benjaminheng/knowledge-base/content/visidata-vd.md

 - `| <regex>`       -- select rows matching regex in current column (`g` prefix for all columns)
 - `\ <regex>`       -- unselect rows matching regex in current column (`g` prefix for all columns)
 - `s` / `t` / `u`   -- select/toggle/unselect current row (`g` prefix for all rows)
-- `,`               -- select rows matching display value of current cell in current column
+- `,`               -- select all rows where the current column matches the current cell (`g` prefix to match all columns)

-Tip: To select rows not matching a pattern, first select all rows with `gs` then unselect the pattern with `\ <regex>`.

 ## Filtering rows